foersterflorian/litcitgraph/README.md

 You can decide to only process a given batch size of the exported data with the `batch_size` parameter of the `read_scopus_from_csv` function.
 If this parameter is `None` all entries are processed.

 Now the citation graph is initialised with the given entries of the exported data.
 After that the build process for the first iteration starts since the `target_iter_depth` was set to `1`.
 You can also directly set a larger iteration depth.
-Depending on the size of the initial dataset an the reference count in each document you might run into quota limits.
+Depending on the size of the initial dataset and the reference count in each document you might run into quota limits.

 ### Query-based Search